-The diagnosis can usually be made by a dermatologist.
-Although having a family history with hair loss issues is a clear sign of this type of hair loss.
-The difficulty lies in the fact that androgenetic alopecia cannot be undone and will require surgery.
+The diagnosis can usually be made by a dermatologist although having a family history with hair loss issues is a clear sign of this type of hair loss.
+The difficulty in finding treatment lies in the fact that hair loss from androgenetic alopecia cannot be recovered and will require surgery for a permanent solution.

-By all means if the thyroid gland produces too many hormones, the hair will initially grow stronger.
-Unfortunately it also breaks down very quickly and becomes thinner and finer.
+Although if the thyroid gland produces too many hormones the hair will initially grow stronger unfortunately it also breaks down very quickly and becomes thinner and finer.

-Contrarily an underactive thyroid, as in hashimoto’s disease, will lead to baldness issues.
-Thyroid disorders must be diagnosed by the family doctor or a specialists.
-Treatments using medication, like levothyroxine, in order to control the disorder can usually bring good results.
+On the other hand an underactive thyroid, as in Hashimoto’s disease, will directly lead to baldness issues.
+Thyroid disorders must be diagnosed by a family doctor or a specialist.
+Treatments using medication, like levothyroxine, in order to control the disorder can usually bring about positive results.

-Nevertheless it is important to get an early diagnose for a thyroid disorder.
+Nevertheless it is important to get an early diagnosis for a thyroid disorder.
 Especially since the hair roots can be permanently damaged if this medical condition is not treated in due time.

-Many medications and therapies unfortunately have side effects that can lead to baldness.
+Many medications unfortunately have side effects that can lead to baldness.
 This does not mean that everyone is affected by those, but issues do occur.

 The drugs that cause hair loss include: